The Four Percent Rule and Retirement Withdrawals

-When you retire, you will likely rely on these accounts as a source of income.
-The question is, have you thought about a withdrawal strategy to carry you through your golden years?
-There are a few different options available including fixed-dollar or fixed-percentage withdrawals.
-But, according to financial advisor William Bengen, the Four Percent Rule is the answer.
+When you retire, you will likely rely on your 401(k) and IRA accounts as a source of income, but have you considered how you will withdraw from these accounts to support your lifestyle?
+There are a few different options available including fixed-dollar or fixed-percentage withdrawals, but one recommendation still stands the test of time: The Four Percent Rule!

 How Does the Four Percent Rule Work?